aliakbermehedi1/aliakbermehedi1/README.md

 ### Hi 👋, I'm Ali Akber Mehedi
 #### Junior Software Engineer at AKK Systems

 I'm a Front End Web developer who is passionate about making error-free websites and Web App.
 I have a passion for learning and sharing my knowledge with others as publicly as possible.
 I love to solve real-world problems.
 I am strategic and goal-oriented and always work with an end goal in mind.
 I pride myself on doing quality work and maintaining excellent communication.
-Most of the time I work with "React & React Nativ" but some technologies I enjoy working with include .Net, node js as well as Python**.
+Most of the time I work with "React & React Nativ" but some technologies I enjoy working with include .Net, node js as well as Python.

 **Skills: HTML / CSS (Bootstrap, Tailwind) / JS / React, React JS / C# / .NET / SQL Database / Git & Github / DOM / Dev Tools**